 In 1998, Ells was ready to grow some more.
 The company's board of directors, almost all family friends, had invested in the company but to really expand, they needed some serious money.
 According to a history of the McDonald's and Chipotle relationship put together by Bloomberg, one of the board members had a friend who worked for McDonald's as a business developer and he managed to get Ells invited to a McDonald's board meeting.
 Ells brought burritos and tacos, and the McDonald's board loved it.

 That first year, McDonald's invested $50 million into the Mexican food restaurant.
-Over the next seen years, Chipotle opened almost 500 new restaurants, and by 2005 McDonald's investment had grown to 90 percent, basically meaning that McDonald's did own Chipotle.
+Over the next seen years, Chipotle opened almost 500 new restaurants, and by 2005 McDonald's investment had grown to 90 percent, basically meaning that the golden arches did own Chipotle.

 But the story isn't as easy as that.
 McDonald's also offered the new chain access to its supply chain and gave them advice on running a larger chain.
 But they also brought ideas, which would have changed the Chipotle's we know today.
 First, they wanted to change the name to Chipotle Fresh Mexican Grill, thinking that would better let the chain compete with other Mexican chains like Baja Fresh.
 Then they suggested serving breakfast.
 They encouraged the chain to do drive-throughs.